Welcome to training day 4...

 Try to keep it over the reference point.
 It will try to run away on you, if you can’t regain control right away, cut back the throttle/collective so the heli is back on the ground.
 Increase the throttle and collective again and move it back over your reference point.

-The idea at this stage is to get the heli so light on the skids, it is actually bouncing around a bit as you are getting more and more comfortable with the controls as it spends longer and longer times in the air.
+The idea today is to get you heli so light on the skids, it is actually bouncing around a bit as you are getting more and more comfortable with the controls as it spends longer and longer times in the air.

 You will feel like you have very limited if any control and the helicopter will want to drift away.